 - Short-term side effects of radiation therapy can include skin redness and irritation, temporary hair loss, fatigue, mouth sores/sore throat/taste changes, dry mouth, nausea/vomiting, and diarrhea/cramps.

 - Late side effects of radiation therapy can include: cataracts, dry eyes and mouth, hypothyroidism, lung scarring, heart disease, sterility, and a second malignancy.

 Stem Cell Transplant

-Dana-Farber/Brigham and Women's Cancer Center has one of the largest and most experienced stem cell transplantation programs in the world.
-Stem cell transplantation can be an effective therapy for non-Hodgkin
+Dana-Farber Brigham Cancer Center has one of the largest and most experienced stem cell transplantation programs in the world.
+Stem cell transplantation can be an effective therapy for non-Hodgkin lymphoma

 Stem cell transplant is sometimes used either as part of initial treatment (mantle cell and T-cell) or when the cancer returns after conventional therapy (B-cell).

 The majority of stem cell transplants for non-Hodgkin lymphoma are autologous (using your own stem cells).
 In certain settings, we may recommend an allogeneic transplant, which uses stem cells from a family member, unrelated matching donor, or umbilical